 1100 (III: 380).
 [Baggins family tree] – Here the name of Prisca Baggins, daughter of Polo Baggins and wife of Wilibald Bolger, has been underlined, though she was not so marked in previous editions.
 Tolkien indicated that she was a guest at Bilbo’s party, along with her children Wilimar, Heribald, and Nora, in his manuscript Bolger genealogy, and thus these names are underlined in the Bolger family tree (p.
 1101).
 Christopher Tolkien comments in Peoples of Middle-earth, p.
 94, that Prisca ‘was 95 [at the time of the party], but Frodo’s still more ancient aunt Dora was present at the age of ninety-nine’.

 p.
 723, l.
-1 from bottom: For ‘for lack of space’ read (to be scrupulously correct) ‘evidently for lack of space’.
-That is almost certainly the reason for the omission, however, conveyed strongly in the correspondence of May 1955 between Tolkien and Allen & Unwin.
+1 from bottom [REVISED]: A letter by Tolkien to Rayner Unwin dated 12 May 1955, not preserved in the Allen & Unwin archive but which has surfaced at auction, confirms that the Boffin and Bolger family trees were omitted for lack of space; in the earlier text of this addendum (28 December 2011), we had said only that this was ‘evidently’ true.
 The text of the Appendices runs almost to the end of the final page of the final gathering of the volume, with barely more than an inch of blank space remaining, and publication of The Return of the King was already delayed, with copies urgently wanted.
 If the Bolger and Boffin family trees had been included in the original edition, either Tolkien would have had to reduce the text by two pages, no doubt a difficult proposition under the press of time, or Allen & Unwin would have had to allow an extra gathering, which may not have been possible (for economic or practical reasons, or both), as it does not seem to have been considered.

 p.
-724, penultimate entry: Tolkien noted in one of his check copies of The Lord of the Rings that he had told a correspondent in 1965: ‘I believe he married a sister of Fredegar Bolger of the Bolgers of Budgeford’ (The Peoples of Middle-earth, p.
+724, ll.
+21–3: Tolkien noted in one of his check copies of The Lord of the Rings that he had told a correspondent in 1965: ‘I believe he [Meriadoc] married a sister of Fredegar Bolger of the Bolgers of Budgeford’ (The Peoples of Middle-earth, p.
 117).

 p.
-724, final entry: We have been reminded that Fíriel, a daughter of Elanor (daughter of Samwise), is mentioned in note 2 to the preface to The Adventures of Tom Bombadil and Other Verses from the Red Book (1962).
+724, ll.
+1–5 from bottom: We have been reminded that Fíriel, a daughter of Elanor (daughter of Samwise), is mentioned in note 2 to the preface to The Adventures of Tom Bombadil and Other Verses from the Red Book (1962).
 Her name, Tolkien says, if connected with the poem Fíriel, ‘must be derived from it; it could not have arisen in Westmarch’.

 p.
 728, l.
 11 from bottom: For ‘more that two’ read ‘more than two’.